A software-defined perimeter (SDP) is a network boundary that is based on software, not hardware. SDPs can be part of a Zero Trust security approach.

 Copy article link

-A software-defined perimeter (SDP) is a way to hide Internet-connected infrastructure (servers, routers, etc.) so that external parties and attackers cannot see it, whether it is hosted on-premises or in the cloud.
+A software-defined perimeter (SDP) is a way to hide Internet-connected infrastructure (servers, routers, etc.) so that external parties and attackers cannot see it, whether it is hosted on-premise or in the cloud.
 The goal of the SDP approach is to base the network perimeter on software instead of hardware.
 A company that uses an SDP is essentially draping a cloak of invisibility over their servers and other infrastructure so that no one can see it from the outside; however, authorized users can still access the infrastructure.

 A software-defined perimeter forms a virtual boundary around company assets at the network layer, not the application layer.
 This separates it from other access-based controls that restrict user privileges but allow wide network access.
 Another key difference is that an SDP authenticates devices as well as user identity.
 The Cloud Security Alliance first developed the SDP concept.